Purely inseparable Richelot isogenies

 Every genus-$2$ curve over $k$ has a model, nonsingular in the affine plane, of the form ${y^2 + hy = f}$ for polynomials $h,f\in k[x]$ with $f$ of degree $5$ and $h$ nonzero of degree at most~$2$.
 (The nonsingularity is equivalent to $h$ and $(h')^2f + (f')^2$ being coprime.)
 The desingularization of this model has a single point at infinity, which we denote~$\infty$.
 If $h$ is nonconstant, say with a root~$a$, then the degree-$0$ divisor $D = (a,\sqrt{f(a)}) - \infty$ represents a $2$-torsion point on the Jacobian, because $2D$ is the divisor of the function~$x-a$.
 Therefore, for a supersingular curve~$C$, the polynomial $h$ must be a nonzero constant.
 By scaling $y$ appropriately, we may assume that~${h = 1}$.

-By explicit computation (which we leave to the reader and their computer algebra system) we see that the Igusa invariants of a curve of the form ${y^2 + y = \text{(quintic)}}$ satisfy $J_2 = J_4 = J_6 = 0$.
+By explicit computation\footnote{ See Verification 2.1a in the Magma file. } (which we leave to the reader and their computer algebra system) we see that the Igusa invariants of a curve of the form ${y^2 + y = \text{(quintic)}}$ satisfy $J_2 = J_4 = J_6 = 0$.
 These conditions define an irreducible $1$-dimensional subvariety of the moduli space of curves, and we have just shown that it contains the subvariety of supersingular curves.
 But the moduli space of supersingular principally-polarized abelian surfaces is one-dimensional and closed in the moduli space of all principally-polarized abelian surfaces~\cite[Theorem~7(i), p.~163]{Koblitz1975}, so every curve with $J_2 = J_4 = J_6 = 0$ must be supersingular.

 This completes the proof of the first statement.
 However, the appeal to a deep theorem about the dimension of components of moduli spaces of abelian varieties with a given $p$-rank might be unsatisfying, especially since there are elementary arguments that will serve instead.
 So let us show more explicitly that every genus-$2$ curve with $J_2 = J_4 = J_6 = 0$ must be supersingular.
-(The argument also foreshadows reasoning about genus-$4$ curves that appears in Section~\ref{SS:parameters}.)
+The argument also foreshadows reasoning about genus-$4$ curves that appears in Section~\ref{SS:parameters}.

 Let $P = (r,s)$ be any affine point on the hyperelliptic curve $y^2 + y = x^5$ with $r\neq0$ and let $P' = (r,s+1)$ be the image of $P$ under the hyperelliptic involution.
 Set $b = (r^5 + 1)/r$ and consider the curve